 - Add and Homemaker services

-Hospice care costs you virtually nothing; Medicare foots a substantially large chunk of the medical bill.
+Hospice care costs you virtually nothing; Medicare foots a large chunk of the medical bill.
 Under some circumstances, prescription drugs and Pain Relief products may require a $5 copay.
-Conversely, you may want to check and see if Medicare Part D will cover those drugs and / or pain relief products for you.
+Conversely, you may want to check and see if Medicare Part D will cover those drugs and pain relief products for you.

-While under hospice care, medicare will not pay for:
+While under hospice care, Medicare will not pay for: